react-native-datetimepicker/datetimepicker/README.md

 ## Requirements

-- Only Android API level >=21 (Android 5), iOS >= 11 are supported.
-- Tested with Xcode 14.0 and RN 0.72.7.
-Other configurations are very likely to work as well but have not been tested.

 The module supports the [new React Native architecture](https://reactnative.dev/docs/next/the-new-architecture/why) (Fabric rendering of iOS components, and turbomodules on Android).
-If you are using the new architecture, you will need to use React Native 0.71.4 or higher.

 ## Expo users notice

-This module is part of Expo Managed Workflow - [see docs](https://docs.expo.io/versions/latest/sdk/date-time-picker/).
-However, Expo SDK in the Managed Workflow may not contain the latest version of the module and therefore, the newest features and bugfixes may not be available in Expo Managed Workflow.
+This module is part of Expo Go - [see docs](https://docs.expo.io/versions/latest/sdk/date-time-picker/).
+However, Expo Go may not contain the latest version of the module and therefore, the newest features and bugfixes may not be available.
-If you use the Managed Workflow, use the command `expo install @react-native-community/datetimepicker` (not `yarn` or `npm`) to install this module - Expo will automatically install the latest version compatible with your Expo SDK (which may _not_ be the latest version of the module available).
+If you use Expo Go, use the command `npx expo install @react-native-community/datetimepicker` (not `yarn` or `npm`) to install this module - Expo will automatically install the latest version compatible with your Expo SDK (which may _not_ be the latest version of the module available).

 If you're using a [Dev Client](https://docs.expo.dev/development/create-development-builds/), rebuild the Dev Client after installing the dependencies.